 As part of the AWS Free Tier, the Amazon RDS Free Tier helps new AWS customers get started with a managed database service in the cloud for free.
 You can use the Amazon RDS Free Tier to develop new applications, test existing applications, or simply gain hands-on experience with Amazon RDS.
 Each calendar month, the free tier will allow you to use the Amazon RDS resources listed below for free.

-- 750 hours of Amazon RDS Single-AZ Micro DB Instance usage – enough hours to run a DB Instance continuously each month
+- 750 hours of Amazon RDS Single-AZ db.t2.micro Instance usage running MySQL, PostgreSQL, Oracle BYOL or SQL Server (running SQL Server Express Edition) – enough hours to run a DB Instance continuously each month

 - 10 million I/Os

 - 20 GB of backup storage for your automated database backups and any user-initiated DB Snapshots

 In addition to these services, the AWS Management Console is available at no additional charge to help you build and manage your DB Instances on Amazon RDS.

 The AWS Free Tier is available to you for 12 months starting with the date on which you create your AWS account.
 When your free usage expires or if your application use exceeds the free usage tiers, you simply pay standard, pay-as-you-go service rates (see Amazon RDS pricing page for full pricing details).
 Restrictions apply; see offer terms for more details.
 More information is also available in the Free Tier section of the Amazon RDS FAQ document.

 The free usage tier applies across all AWS Regions except GovCloud (US).
 Your usage is calculated each month across all regions and automatically applied to your bill.
 For example, you will receive 750 Micro DB Instance hours for free across all of the Regions, not 750 hours per Region.
 Note that free usage does not accumulate from one billing period to the next.